NxPKG/khulnasoft-docs/content/rules/transform/request-header-modification/_index.md

 *   The HTTP request header removal operation will remove all request headers with the provided name.

 *   Currently, there is a limited number of HTTP request headers that you cannot modify.
-Cloudflare may remove restrictions for some of these HTTP request headers when presented with valid use cases.
-[Create a post in the community](https://community.cloudflare.com) for consideration.
+Khulnasoft may remove restrictions for some of these HTTP request headers when presented with valid use cases.
+[Create a post in the community](https://community.Khulnasoft.com) for consideration.